ParadexRelayer/Consumer-API-docs/readme.md

 #### parameters
 * id - id of the order whose trades you want to view

-Returns trades and corresponding price adjustments connected with the order identified by the orderId passed in the url.
+Returns trades and corresponding price adjustments connected with the order identified by the orderId passed in the url:
 ```
 [
     {